Koh Jum - An Island A World Away

 As with all of the islands on the west coast of Thailand the best time to visit is between December and April as this is the dry season so you have a better chance of hot, sunny days and clear blue seas for swimming.

-On other islands this peak season may lead to more crowding on the beaches etc, however when we visited Koh Jum during the height of the peak season, we really didn’t feel it was busy, or that any prices were inflated!
+On other islands this peak season may lead to more crowding on the beaches etc, however when we visited Koh Jum during the peak of the high season, we really didn’t feel it was busy, or that any prices were inflated!

 Accommodation - Where To Stay On Koh Jum?